lupyuen/bme280-nuttx/README.md

 nsh>
 ```

-This shows that writing to I2C Registers is working OK...
+This shows that writing to I2C Registers works OK...

 ```text
 ## Register F5 has value 00